Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 According to Super Mario 3D All-Stars: "Princess Peach has invited Mario to her castle to enjoy some cake!
 On his arrival, he's greeted by an eerie silence...until Bowser's laughter echoes through the halls.
 Thus begins an adventure to rescue the princess by exploring the magical worlds within the castle's many enchanted paintings.
 This first 3D action game in the Super Mario series launched alongside the Nintendo 64 system.
 The introduction of the analog Control Stick set a new standard for later games in the series."

-As you see with Nintendo's modern day description It's common knowledge you jump into paintings to enter levels in this game.
+Per Nintendo's modern day description, it's common knowledge that you jump into paintings to enter levels.
 Just how many levels are actually contained in paintings though?
 A PAINTING (not a wall or portal anything else):

-Hmm, that's ten nine of fifteen and that's not counting the Bowser or sublevels.
+Hmm, that's nine or ten of fifteen and that's not counting the Bowser or sublevels.
 What gives?
 Dire Dire Docks is considered a painting from some but I'm not so sure.
-It's an moving liquid portal in my opinion, the same as Hazy Maze Cave.
+It's more of a portal in my opinion, the same as Hazy Maze Cave.
 Snowman's Land has a asterisk because its painting is invisible, but the mirror reveals it's there so I count it as existing even if it's a repeat of Cool Cool Mountain.
 Maybe that's why it's invisible?
 Peach realized she ordered the same one twice?
 What of everything else?:

 So only slightly more than half of this game is jumping in paintings, even less if we don't count Dire Dire Docks and Snowman's Land.
 Now you know!